Secure Remote Access

 There are several methods for implementing secure remote access, but three of the most common are:

-1. VPN (Virtual Private Network): A VPN is a virtual private network that uses the public Internet infrastructure to provide secure remote access.
-VPN allows remote devices to connect to a private network using encryption to secure communication and ensure data security.
+1. VPN (Virtual Private Network): A VPN is a virtual private network that uses the Internet's public infrastructure to provide secure remote access.
+A VPN allows remote devices to connect to a private network using encryption to protect communication and guarantee data security.

-2. SSH (Secure Shell): SSH is an encrypted network protocol that allows one computer to connect to another computer in a secure and authenticated manner.
-SSH is widely used for remote access to network servers and devices, allowing users to remotely connect to and manage servers and devices using an encrypted connection.
+2. SSH (Secure Shell): SSH is an encrypted network protocol that allows one computer to connect to another in a secure and authenticated way.
+SSH is widely used for remote access to servers and network devices, allowing users to remotely connect to and manage servers and devices using an encrypted connection.

 3. TLS (Transport Layer Security): TLS is a security protocol that provides secure communications on the Internet.
-TLS is used to secure web connections, such as e-commerce websites and online banking, by ensuring that the communication between the user and the server is encrypted and authenticated.
+TLS is used to protect web connections, such as e-commerce sites and online banking services, by ensuring that communication between the user and the server is encrypted and authenticated.
 TLS is widely used in many applications and services to provide communications security.

-Organizations are subject to a variety of potentially emergency situations such as disease, floods, hurricanes, and power outages.
-It is crucial that business continuity plans are established to ensure that the organization's operations can be maintained in the face of adversity and be prepared to deal with potential disasters.
+Organizations are subject to a number of potentially emergency situations, such as disease, floods, hurricanes and power outages.
+It is crucial that business continuity plans are established in order to ensure that the organization's operations can be maintained in the face of adversity and be prepared to deal with possible disasters.

-Understand the importance of secure remote access to maintain your business continuity plan.
+Understand the importance of secure remote access to maintain the business continuity plan.

 Firstly, the ability to support remote working is essential to ensure business continuity and security with remote working.

-In this sense, next-generation firewalls from FortiGate (NGFWs) have built-in support for virtual private networks (VPNs) IPsec, in order to allow remote employees a secure remote accessThe company's network.
+In this sense, next-generation firewalls from FortiGate (NGFWs) have built-in support for virtual private networks (VPNs) IPsec, in order to allow remote employees a connection of secure remote accessConnection to the company network.

-With the protection of endpointprovided by FortiClientWith FortiAuthenticator, organizations can not only securely support remote working, but also maintain business continuity.
+With the protection of endpointprovided by FortiClientWith FortiAuthenticator, organizations can not only securely support remote work, but also maintain business continuity.

-The ability to securely support remote working is an essential component of any organization's business continuity plan, especially disaster recovery.
+The ability to offer secure remote working support is an essential component of any organization's business continuity plan, especially disaster recovery.

-In addition, the FortiGate NGFW have Integrated support for IPsec VPNswith the intention of providing a secure connection for employees working at alternative workplaces.
+In addition, the FortiGate's NGFW have integrated support for IPsec VPNsThe aim is to provide a secure connection for employees working in alternative workplaces.

 Secure remote working with FortiGate and FortiClient Endpoint NGFWs

-Primarily, IPsec and SSL VPNs integrated into every FortiGate NGFW, offer a flexible deployment.
-In other words, remote users can take advantage of a non-deterministic customer experience, as well as gain access to additional capabilities through a robust Endpoint integrated into the FortiClient endpoint.
+Primarily, IPsec and SSL VPNs integrated into all FortiGate NGFW, offer a flexible deployment.
+In other words, remote users can take advantage of an experience without determining the client, as well as gain access to additional features through a robust Endpoint integrated into the security solution of the FortiClient endpoint.

-Above all Fortinet solutions are designed to be easy to use from initial purchase to end of life.
-In addition, the FortiGate NGFW and the Access Point FortiAP include "zero touch" deployment functionality.
+Above all, Fortinet solutions have been designed to be easy to use from the initial purchase to the end of life.
+In addition FortiGate NGFW and the Access Point FortiAP include "zero touch" deployment functionality.

-As a result, devices deployed at remote sites can be pre-configured before shipment, thus enabling automatic on-site installation that ensures business continuity and home office support.
+As a result, devices deployed in remote locations can be pre-configured before shipment, thus enabling automatic on-site installation, which guarantees business continuity and home office support.

 Security Fabric Fortinet

-Surprisingly, with Fortinet Security Fabric, all devices in an organization, including those deployed remotely to support remote working, can be monitored and managed from a single dashboard.
+Surprisingly, with the Fortinet Security Fabric, all of an organization's devices, including those deployed remotely to support remote working, can be monitored and managed from a single dashboard.

-In addition, with a platform FortiGate NGFW or FortiManager centrally managed and deployed at a company's headquarters, IT staff can get visibility total of all connected devices, regardless of the deployment situation.
+What's more, with a FortiGate NGFW or FortiManager centralized management and deployed at a company's headquarters, the IT team can obtain visibility total of all connected devices, regardless of the deployment situation.

-Certainly in the event of a natural disaster or other event that disrupts business operations, an organization must be able to transition quickly to a fully remote workforce.
-To this end, Table 1 shows the number of concurrent VPN users that each model of the FortiGate NGFW can support it.
+Certainly in the event of a natural disaster or other event that interrupts business operations, an organization must be able to quickly transition to a fully remote workforce.
+In this respect, Table 1 shows the number of simultaneous VPN users that each model of the FortiGate NGFW can support it.

 Other Features for Secure Remote Access

-First, in addition to offering encryption of data in transit via a VPN, the solutions Fortinet offer several other features that can help your organization secure remote working.
+Firstly, in addition to offering encryption of data in transit via a VPN, the solutions Fortinet offer several other features that can help your organization protect remote work.
 These features include:

 100E50010,00032